sjmoran/graph-regularised-hashing/README.md

 3. liblinear: https://www.csie.ntu.edu.tw/~cjlin/liblinear/
 4. BudgetedSVM: http://www.dabi.temple.edu/budgetedsvm/

-Compile both libraries for your machine and place in the grh/libraries directory.
+Compile the three SVM libraries for your machine and place in the grh/libraries directory.

 If you use the GRH code for a publication, please cite the following paper: